 “Toot Your Own Horn” Instrument Donations

-Coastal Concerts provides aspiring young musicians access to quality musical instruments and equipment through our “Toot Your Own Horn” Program which, since 2004, has provided over 150 gently used, but playable, musical instruments to students in southern Delaware.
+Coastal Concerts continues to provide aspiring young musicians access to quality musical instruments and equipment through our “Toot Your Own Horn” Program which, since 2004, has provided approximately 157 gently used, but playable, musical instruments to students in southern Delaware.
 Through the generosity of local residents, who donate usable musical instruments that they no longer play, Coastal Concerts is able to sustain this wonderful program.
 Instruments are distributed to students through the school music education programs in the area, including the Cape Henlopen School District and the Seaford School District.

 If you have an instrument or instruments you would like to donate, please contact Denise Emery, Chair, of the “Toot Your Own Horn” Program at email@example.com.
 Instrument pick-up from your home can also be arranged.
 Donations of musical instruments through “Toot Your Own Horn” may be tax-deductible.